firefox-devtools/debugger/docs/updates/february-28th.md

 #### Overview

 Last week was nothing short or epic.
-We made tons of progress on:

-1. function search, text search, and editor preview.
+1. We made tons of progress on function search, text search, and editor preview
-2. squashed mountains of UI and perf bugs
+2. We squashed mountains of UI and perf bugs
-3. improved the scopes pane
+3. We added great features to the scopes pane
-4. added integration tests and general QA
+4. We focused on integration testing and general QA.

 There's no way we could have gotten this done without the help of many people: [@rrandom], [@arthur801031], [@bomsy], [@wldcordeiro], [@jryans], [@irfanhudda], [@soapdog], [@amitzur], [@juliandescottes], [@Garbee], [@zystvan], [@najamkhn], [@jcreighton], [@jbhoosreddy], [@tromey], [@ryanjduffy], [@sole], [@lasfin]!